beccasaurus/rack-stack/spec/sample-use-cases/artifice/README.md

 In our tests for this class, we use Artifice to override Net::HTTP with a mounted RackStack (with dogs.com and cats.com mounted to mock those sites' APIs).

+`TODO`: Add example of busting out of Artifice by registering a Rack::Proxy as an app in the stack (a Rack::Proxy given access to the real Net::HTTP instance).  `app.skip.host "foo.com"`